top of page

 "Does a cash buffer actually solve the sequence of returns risk?"

-One common approach when planning a retirement asset allocation is to hold a 100% equity portfolio along with a cash buffer covering two years of retirement spending.
+One common approach when planning a retirement asset allocation is holding a 100% equity portfolio and a cash buffer covering two years of retirement spending.
 For example, a retiree with a retirement pot totalling £1,000,000 and planning to spend around 4% a year might hold the following.

 • £920,000 invested in a 100% equity portfolio in retirement accounts.